ronnybru/airox-landing/.roo/rules/01-general.md

 ## Payment Processing

-- LemonSqueezy integration for subscriptions and payments
+- LemonSqueezy for subscriptions and payments - Or Stripe

 ## Email